 - 8.1 The following policies are designed to deliver the vision and objectives outlined in the previous section.
 Once the neighbourhood plan has been 'made' these policies will form part of the development plan for the area and will be used by Stratford-on-Avon District Council to determine planning applications. - 8.2 Each policy contains supporting justification to substantiate the stance being adopted.
 In accordance with the statutory requirements, each policy must meet certain basic conditions.
-Where appropriate the accompanying justification to each policy will therefore refer to: - relevant sections in national planning policy, most notably the National Planning Policy Framework (hereafter referred to as the Framework) and Planning Practice Guidance (hereafter referred to as Guidance); - strategic policies in the current development plan for the area, most notably the Stratford Core Strategy; - the emerging development plan documents, most notably the Site Allocations Plan and any up-to-date information that is informing its preparation; - the findings from research and the evidence base; and - the views expressed by the local community during the various consultation initiatives.
+Where appropriate the accompanying justification to each policy will therefore refer to: - relevant sections in national planning policy, most notably the National Planning Policy Framework (hereafter referred to as the Framework) and Planning Practice Guidance (hereafter referred to as Guidance); - strategic policies in the current development plan for the area, most notably the Stratford-on-Avon Core Strategy; - any emerging development plan documents and any up-to-date information that is informing their preparation; - the findings from research and the evidence base; and - the views expressed by the local community during the various consultation initiatives.